btcpayserver/btcpayserver-doc/docs/PrestaShop.md

 1. Download the latest release from [https://github.com/btcpayserver/prestashop-plugin/releases](https://github.com/btcpayserver/prestashop-plugin/releases)
 2. Go to your PrestaShop administration.
 Under "Modules and services" select "Upload a module" (v1.7)
 3. Go to your "installed modules" -> "BTCPay" and click [Configure]<br />
-4. Go on your BTCPay server, in your store and display access tokens.
+4. Go on your BTCPay Server, in your store and display access tokens.
 5. Click on "Create a new token API", select your store and then approve
 6. You will see: "Server initiated pairing code: XXXX".
 Go back to prestashop and enter your pairing code.
 7. Validate.